Points and Lines

 Points and Lines (点と線, Ten to Sen), is a novel by Seichō Matsumoto, published in 1958.
-It was first translated into English by Makiko Yamamoto and Paul C. Blum, published by Kodansha International in 1970.
+It was initially serialized, and first translated into English by Makiko Yamamoto and Paul C. Blum, published by Kodansha International in 1970.
 A new translation by Jesse Kirkwood was released as Tokyo Express by Penguin Classics in 2022.
 Points and Lines was Matsumoto's first published novel.